 Belize was my first Latin American trip in a long time (Costa Rica 2006), and it really is a beautiful part of the world.
 Belize itself is nice, English speaking, and relatively developed, but much more expensive than it should with it being a third world country.
-Amanda and I had a great time with all of our adventures in Belize.

 We were able to do a lot of things on the coast and in the jungle.
 Some of the more notable experiences were: